Lawrence Bragg: Work on sound ranging

-University of Manchester (1919–1937)
+University of Manchester

 When demobilised he returned to crystallography at Cambridge.
 They had agreed that father would study organic crystals, son would investigate inorganic compounds.
-In 1919 when Ernest Rutherford, a long-time family friend, moved to Cambridge, Lawrence Bragg replaced him as Langworthy Professor of Physics at the Victoria University of Manchester.
+In 1919 when Ernest Rutherford, a long-time family friend, moved to Cambridge, Lawrence Bragg replaced him as Langworthy Professor of Physics at the Victoria University of Manchester and was elected to membership of the Manchester Literary and Philosophical Society on 4.11.1919.
 He recruited an excellent faculty, including former sound rangers, but he believed that his knowledge of physics was weak and he had no classroom experience.
 The students, many veterans, were critical and rowdy.
 He was deeply shaken but with family support he pulled himself together and prevailed.
 He and R. W. James measured the absolute energy of reflected X-rays, which validated a formula derived by C. G. Darwin before the war.
 Now they could determine the number of electrons in the reflecting targets, and they were able to decipher the structures of more complicated crystals like silicates.
 It was still difficult: requiring repeated guessing and retrying.
 In the late 1920s they eased the analysis by using Fourier transforms on the data.

-In 1930, he became deeply disturbed while weighing a job offer from Imperial College, London.
+In 1930, he became deeply disturbed while considering a job offer from Imperial College London.
 His family rallied around and he recovered his balance while they spent 1931 in Munich, where he did research.

-National Physical Laboratory (1937–1938)
+National Physical Laboratory

 He became director of the National Physical Laboratory in Teddington in 1937, bringing some co-workers along.
 However, administration and committees took much of his time away from the workbench.

-University of Cambridge (1938–1954)
+University of Cambridge

 Rutherford died and the search committee named Lawrence Bragg as next in the line of the Cavendish Professors who direct the Cavendish Laboratory.
 The Laboratory had an eminent history in atomic physics and some members were wary of a crystallographer, which Bragg surmounted by even-handed administration.
 He worked on improving the interpretation of diffraction patterns.
 In the small crystallography group was a refugee research student without a mentor: Max Perutz.
 He showed Bragg X-ray diffraction data from haemoglobin, which suggested that the structure of giant biological molecules might be deciphered.
 Bragg appointed Perutz as his research assistant and within a few months obtained additional support with a grant from the Rockefeller Foundation.
 The work was suspended during the Second World War when Perutz was interned as an enemy alien and then worked in military research.

 During the war the Cavendish offered a shortened graduate course which emphasised the electronics needed for radar.
-Bragg worked on the structure of metals and consulted on sonar and sound ranging, they still used the Tucker microphone.
-He became Sir Lawrence in 1941.
-His father died in 1942, during which Bragg served for six months as Scientific Liaison Officer to Canada.
-He organised periodic conferences on X-ray analysis, which was widely used in military research.
+Bragg worked on the structure of metals and consulted on sonar and sound ranging, for which the Tucker microphone was still used.
+Bragg was knighted and became Sir Lawrence in 1941.
+After his father died in 1942, Bragg served for six months as Scientific Liaison Officer to Canada.
+He also organised periodic conferences on X-ray analysis, which was widely used in military research.